MS Project import conflict resolution rules

 • Task title

-If work, start date or end date have been changed in Allegra after the last modification date of the MS Project project, you can select the desired value during the import conflict resolution process.
+If work, start date or end date were changed in Allegra after the last modification date of the MS Project project, you can select the desired value during the import conflict resolution process.

-The conflict resolution for task dependency connections is based solely on the last modification date.
-If a dependency connection has been changed in MS Project, it overwrites the Allegra link if the MS Project file was modified later than the link in Allegra.
-Otherwise, the Allegra link remains unchanged.
+Conflict resolution for task dependency links is based solely on the last modification date.
+If a dependency link was changed in MS Project, it overwrites the Allegra link if the MS Project file was changed later than the link in Allegra.
+Otherwise the Allegra link remains unchanged.

-The same behavior applies if links have been deleted.
-If a link has been deleted from the MS Project file, it will also be deleted in Allegra if the MS Project file modification came later than the last modification of the link in Allegra.
+The same behavior applies when links have been deleted.
+If a link was deleted from the MS Project file, it is also deleted in Allegra if the change to the MS Project file came later than the last change to the link in Allegra.

 If there is a conflict with the task title, the Allegra title remains unchanged.

-Data for the actual work is never imported from MS Project files into Allegra, as this data is typically modified by a large number of team members and not by a project manager.
-However, the actual work is exported to MS Project files so that it can be analyzed by the project administrator.
+Data for the actual work is never imported from MS Project files into Allegra, since this data is typically modified by a large number of team members rather than by a project manager.
+The actual work is, however, exported to MS Project files so that it can be analyzed by the project administrator.